npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_transferring_money.md

 ## To transfer money to another account:

-1. In the blue navigation pane on the left, select an account from which you want to make a transfer. <br/>This opens a list of account transactions.
+1. In the navigation pane on the left, select an account from which you want to make a transfer. <br/>This opens a list of account transactions.

 2. In the transactions list, click **Make a transfer**. <br/>This creates an empty transfer transaction.
     {% include image.html file="MakeTransfer.png" alt="Transfer transaction" %}